 If hiring the right candidates is like planting seeds in the right soil, training your customer service team is like cultivating and growing your garden to its maximum potential.

-Let’s dive into training for customer support and service.
+With that in mind, let's dive into training for customer support and service.

 Types of Customer Service Training